Joe Shoong Chair in Business | Associate Professor | Director, Berkeley Haas Behavioral Lab | Co-Director, Social and Moral Judgment (SOMO) Lab

 About

-Clayton Critcher is an Associate Professor of marketing, cognitive science, and psychology at Berkeley Haas.
+Clayton Critcher is a professor of marketing, cognitive science, and psychology at Berkeley Haas.
 A social psychologist, Critcher researches how people come to understand themselves and other people and to make judgments and decisions in economic, morally relevant, and social situations.

 Expertise and Research Interests